The University of Melbourne

 Melbourne Law School is housed in a stand-alone building in University Square, the university’s burgeoning knowledge precinct.
 It contains state-of-the-art technology for staff and students, outstanding research facilities, a moot court, superb conference facilities, and purpose-built teaching spaces.

-Melbourne Law School is ranked
+Melbourne Law School rankings:

-• No 1 law school in Australia and No 11 in the world (QS World University Rankings by Subject, 2023)
+• No 1 law school in Australia and No 10 in the world (QS World University Rankings by Subject, 2024)

 The law school is host to a number of research centres and institutes, specializing in a wide variety of legal fields.
 The centres also hold a range of international and national conferences, seminars, interest group discussions, and in-house programs on leading-edge topics.